Posh Nosh

 The voiceover for these promotionals is performed by Joanna Lumley.

+Episodes are available on YouTube in low quality.

 Theme song

 The arty and refined opening and closing theme for Posh Nosh is taken from the traditional Scottish ballad "The Raggle Taggle Gypsies", in a 1956 recording by countertenor Alfred Deller to guitar accompaniment by Desmond Dupré.
 It uses the following verses from the ballad: